 Pupil Premium Funding for Disadvantaged Students

-To narrow the gap by addressing inequalities and raising the attainment of those students in low-income families.
+To diminish outcome differences by addressing inequalities and raising the attainment of those students in low-income families.

 What do we expect to see:

 Targeted additional support strategies resulting in every student, however financially disadvantaged, being able to:

 - Improve their levels of attainment and progress;

 - Close attainment gaps relative to school averages;